Tax Strategy for Small Business Owners: Small Business Tax Planning Best Practices

 Small business owners face a tax landscape entirely different from W-2 employees.
-Where employees have limited control over taxable income — primarily through 401(k) contributions, HSA participation, and itemized deduction timing — business owners control nearly every variable: when income is recognized, what entity reports it, what expenses offset it, and what retirement and benefit programs absorb deferred compensation.
-Mastering the toolkit can produce six- and seven-figure tax savings over the life of a successful business.
+Where employees have limited control over taxable income — primarily through retirement contributions, HSA participation, withholding, and itemized deduction timing — business owners control more variables: when income is recognized, what entity reports it, what expenses offset it, and what retirement and benefit programs absorb deferred compensation.
+The best tax strategy is coordinated, documented, and updated before deadlines.

 Foundation 1: Entity Selection